Machine Learning Study on the Flat-Band States Constructed by Molecular-Orbital Representation with Randomness: Introduction

 \section{Introduction}

-In condensed matter physics, lattice models for itinerant electrons exhibiting characteristic dispersion have attracted considerable interest.
+In condensed matter physics, lattice models for itinerant electrons exhibiting characteristic dispersions have attracted considerable interest.
 A flat-band model is one of their representatives.
-The flat-band models have been studied from several points of view, mainly on the strongly correlated systems, such as ferromagnetism in Hubbard model~\cite{Mielke_1991,Tasaki1992}, geometrically frustrated antiferromagnets~\cite{Schulenburg2002,Zhitomirsky2004}, topological phases~\cite{Katsura2010,Tang2011,Sun2011,Neupert2011}, Wigner crystal~\cite{Wu2007}, and quantum many-body scar~\cite{Hart2020,Kuno2020,Kuno2021}.
+Flat-band models have been studied from several points of view, mainly for strongly correlated systems, such as ferromagnetism in the Hubbard model~\cite{Mielke_1991,Tasaki1992}, geometrically frustrated antiferromagnets~\cite{Schulenburg2002,Zhitomirsky2004}, topological phases~\cite{Katsura2010,Tang2011,Sun2011,Neupert2011}, Wigner crystals~\cite{Wu2007}, and quantum many-body scars~\cite{Hart2020,Kuno2020,Kuno2021}.

-Recently, another aspect of the flat band systems has gained considerable attention, that is the localized nature of the flat bands.
-Namely, the arbitrary linear combination over a flat band is also an eigenstate of the Hamiltonian, thus one can make a localized eigenstate by taking the linear combination from all over the Brillouin zone.
-Such localized eigenstates have long been explored theoretically~\cite{Sutherland1986,Vidal1998,Zhitomirsky2004}, and were indeed observed experimentally in the artificial materials such as photonic crystals~\cite{Mukherjee2015,Leykam2018,Leykam2018_2,Liqin2020}.
+Recently, another aspect of flat-band systems has gained considerable attention, that is, the localized nature of the flat-bands.
+Namely, an arbitrary linear combination over a flat-band is also an eigenstate of the Hamiltonian; thus, one can make a localized eigenstate by taking a linear combination from over the entire Brillouin zone.
+Such localized eigenstates have long been explored theoretically~\cite{Sutherland1986,Vidal1998,Zhitomirsky2004} and have indeed been observed experimentally in artificial materials such as photonic crystals~\cite{Mukherjee2015,Leykam2018,Leykam2018_2,Liqin2020}.

-Besides, the localization of single-particle eigenstates in random electron systems, i.e., Anderson localization~\cite{Anderson1958}, has been extensively studied in condensed matter physics.
-Then, it is natural to ask what is characteristic when combining these two ingredients, i.e., flat bands and randomness.
-Several previous works have addressed this issue~\cite{Goda2006,Nishino2007,Chalker2010,Shukla2018,Shukla2018_2,Bilitewski2018}, by considering the models with random potential, which breaks the exact flat band.
+Moreover, the localization of single-particle eigenstates in random electron systems, i.e., Anderson localization~\cite{Anderson1958}, has been extensively studied in condensed matter physics.
+Thus, it is natural to ask what is characteristic when combining these two ingredients, i.e., flat-bands and randomness.
+Several previous works have addressed this issue~\cite{Goda2006,Nishino2007,Chalker2010,Shukla2018,Shukla2018_2,Bilitewski2018} by considering models with random potential, which breaks the exact flat-band.